Jakub-Mat/Blackjack/README.md

 This repo was made to learn basics of Vite and React

 ## TODOs
 I would like to add functionality to use cards from deck for more rounds.
-I would like to add some currency which can be gathered after win and add beting mechanics I would like to update the overall GUI
+I would like to add some currency which can be gathered after win and add beting mechanics
+I would like to update the overall GUI.

 # TechStack
 Frontend: React (newest version), Vite.
 Styling: Materil UI